Halliday Reeves

 If you lose your BRP or it is stolen, you should report this straightaway.
 It is only possible to apply for a replacement from inside the UK.
 If you are outside of the UK, you should apply for a replacement BRP visa, which will allow you to re-enter the UK.
 Once you are in the UK, you can then apply for a replacement BRP.

-It is important to apply for a replacement within three months of losing a BRP or you could face a substantial fine of up to £1,000 and be required to leave the UK.
+It is important to apply for a replacement within three months of losing a BRP or you could face a substantial fine and be required to leave the UK.

 Renewal of BRP that has expired